 When to Visit

 Maine is part of New England and classically, it seems like everyone wants to visit New England during the fall.
 Don’t get me wrong, the fall colors are beautiful.
 Plus you have the added bonus of decent weather.
 However, you may have larger crowds because other people also want to do that classic fall New England Road Trip.
+Note that peak fall foliage changes every year, but in general, aim for around mid October.

 Winters are cold and you’ll want to think twice about some outdoor sights (unless you are explicitly planning a trip with snow).
 It’s still possible to visit, but expect cold temperatures.
 The benefit is crowds (and prices) can be significantly lower.
+Though if you plan on visiting Acadia National Park, note that certain areas of the park close and some hikes can become very dangerous.

 Extend Your Trip

 Want to keep traveling around the United States?
 Consider adding on more of New England.
+The states are small and the driving distances are short.

 In Connecticut, visit Mystic Seaport, one of its great state parks, or explore the city of Hartford.
 In Massachusetts, you can explore Boston, the Berkshires, or Cape Cod.
 New York is of course home to New York City, but you’ll also find so much more upstate.
 Rhode Island is the smallest state in the United States but it’s got some great cities like Providence and Newport.
 Vermont is my favorite state in New England for its beautiful views and cute small towns.
+I haven’t spent a lot of time in New Hampshire, but you can hike through the White Mountains or drive the Kancamagus Highway on your visit.